immersive-web/webxr-input-profiles/README.md

 If the thumbstick or touchpad is able to be depressed in an analog manner, the data source must also include an `analogButtonValues` property with a value of `true`.

 ## Visual Responses
-The visual representation of a motion controller in a VR must be modified to reflect its actual state in the real-world.
+The visual representation of a motion controller in a VR must respond to reflect its physical state in the real-world.
 For example, when a physical thumbstick is moved to the left, the virtual thumbstick should also move to the left.
 In order to do this without requiring custom code for each `Gamepad.id`, the schema defines an array of `visualResponse` objects.

-Each `visualResponse` has a `target` property representing a reference to the node in an asset which needs to be modified.
-It also contains the `userAction` property which must be either `onTouch` or `onPress` to indicate which user action the visual response should be triggered in response to.
-Lastly, each `visualResponse` contains a subset of the `left`, `right`, `down`, `up`, `buttonMax`, and `buttonMin` properties.
-These properties represent references to nodes in the same asset file as `target` and will be used to interpolate the correct visual state of `target`.
+Each `visualResponse` must contain a `target` property which references the node in an asset to be modified.
+Each `visualResponse` must also contain a `userAction` property set to either `onTouch` or `onPress`.
+A `userAction` set to `onTouch` indicates the visual response is describing the desired state of `target` when the associated `GamepadButton.touched` is `true` or the associated elements in the `Gamepad.axes` array are non-zero.
+A `userAction` set to `onPress` indicates the visual response is describing the desired state of `target` when the associated `GamepadButton.pressed` is `true`.
+When `visualResponse` objects have the same `target`, node properties described by a `userAction` equal to `onPress` will take precedence over those with a `userAction` of `onTouch`.

+In addition to the `target` and `userResponse` properties, a `visualResponse` must have one of the following groups of properties.
+Each property represents a node in the asset at the extent of the value which is it matched to:
+* `buttonMin` and `buttonMax`
+* `left`, `right`, `down`, and `up`
+* `left`, `right`, `down`, `up`, `buttonMin`, and `buttonMax`

+For example, a button part would have a `buttonMin` representing the visual state of `target` when the button is not being interacted with and a `buttonMax` representing the visual state of `target` when the button is fully pressed.
+Developers are then able to interpolate the correct visualization of `target` by weighting `buttonMin` and `buttonMax` based on `GamepadButton.value`.
+The javascript library shipped as part of this package includes this calculation.

 ### Button Visual Responses
-In most cases, the visual response for a button should have the `userResponse` property to equal `onTouch` and have the   `buttonMin` and `buttonMax` properties present.
-In this example, the transformation of the virtual trigger button will be interpolated between `buttonMin` and `buttonMax` based on the the associated `GamepadButton.value`.
+Visual responses for button parts are expected to interpolate `target` properties based on the associated `GamepadButton.value` attribute.
+For example:

 ```json
 {